Skip to main content

 Bosch SOFC system at Hydrogen Campus supplies plant with energy

 An ambitious field trial in Salzgitter is putting the energy supply technology of the future to the test.
 Regional partners from business, science, and politics are jointly trialing hydrogen as an energy carrier.
 Bosch is playing a role in the Hydrogen Campus project with its solid oxide fuel cell system SOFC, which generates electricity and heat on a decentralized basis.
-Currently still operating on natural gas, the long-term goal is to run the fuel cells on hydrogen in order to make the Bosch plant in Salzgitter climate-neutral and more energy self-sufficient.
+Currently still operating on natural gas, the long-term goal is to run the fuel cells on hydrogen in order to make the Bosch plant in Salzgitter low-emission and more energy self-sufficient.

 A wind of change from Lower Saxony